-Dominic Luther spent about eight years cycling all over the globe, 50Kkm or so on his Manta saddle; here’s his intrepid review
+Our amazing friend, Dominic Luther, spent more than eight years cycling over the globe, 42,000km or so with a MANTA saddle.
+Here is his intrepid (travels) review

-In 2011 Dominic took off “for a few years” – now it’s six, and counting, touring the globe on a bike.
-In 2014 he discovered the Manta saddle and he’s been on it since.
-His fascinating take on what makes a Manta seat special ..and comfortable.
+In 2011 Dominic cycled off into the horizon – “for a few years” – now [in 2017] it’s six, and counting years touring the globe on his Thorn Cycle.
+In 2014 he discovered the MANTA saddle and he’s been on it since.
+A fascinating take on what makes a our seat special, and comfortable on a long run.

 ‘Long-distance tourers store their things in Ortliebs, put Schwalbe Marathons on their wheels and sit on a Brooks B17.
 That was how the world seemed back in 2010 when I started buying things to go on my tour.
 Knowing not much, I decided that everyone else probably knew best.
 I picked up a complete set of Ortliebs for my stuff and a B17 for my bum.